mliebelt/pgn-viewer/readme.md

 See the section Acknowledgments for more supporting libraries.

-See the working examples on my new GitHub Pages site [PgnViewerJS](http://mliebelt.github.io/PgnViewerJS/), especially the [Configuration Builder](http://mliebelt.github.io/PgnViewerJS/docu/example/config.html) that demonstrates all parameters in a running example.
+See the working examples on my new GitHub Pages site [PgnViewerJS](http://mliebelt.github.io/PgnViewerJS/), especially the [Configuration Builder](http://mliebelt.github.io/PgnViewerJS/docu/config/config.html) that demonstrates all parameters in a running example.

 ## Getting Started

-The easiest way to use it is to download a release, unpack that release, copy one of the examples HTLM files in `examples` (depending which mode you want to use), and modify them to your liking.
+The easiest way to use it is to install it by using NPM: `npm install @mliebelt/pgn-viewer`.
+You will find there the diretory `lib` that contains everything.
+Copy that onto your webserver.

 ### Example Screenshots